city_hall

 Caring for Someone

-People who work in healthcare, such as providers and support staff who may be in contact with people with monkeypox and their linens or items, should wear personal protective equipment to avoid exposure.
+People who work in healthcare, such as providers and support staff who may be in contact with people with mpox and their linens or items, should wear personal protective equipment to avoid exposure.
 They should also regularly wash their hands and use gowns, gloves, N95 or higher respirators, and eye protection.

 Taking these additional steps may help protect you from the virus: